 DISCUSSION

 Hyperthyroidism can induce abnormal liver function, especially in the setting of congestive heart failure or thyroid storm, since excessive thyroid hormone levels augment cardiac output without an increase in hepatic blood flow[6], which leads to increased oxygen consumption and decreased liver perfusion that eventually lead to tissue hypoxia[7,8].
-Previous report demonstrating that mild derangements in liver function tests are common even in patients with subclinical hyperthyroidism but hepatic failure is rare[9].
+A previous report cited that mild derangements in liver function tests are common even in patients with subclinical hyperthyroidism but hepatic failure is rare[9].

-An unusual feature of our patient was that her transaminases were slightly abnormal at the beginning.
+An unusual feature of our patient was that our patient’s transaminases were slightly abnormal at the beginning.
 On commencing treatment with PTU for 1 d in the local hospital, her liver function deteriorated sharply.
 PTU was withdrawn and transaminases decreased but remained dangerously elevated.
 Other causes of hepatic injury, such as viral hepatitis, autoimmune disorders, alcohol consumption, and hepatotoxicity induced by other drugs were excluded.
 Acute liver failure in this patient was likely to be attributed to hepatocellular injury caused by insufficient oxygen supply as a result of decreased cardiac output.
 This was compounded by heart failure.

-Furthermore, we should consider a possible relationship between liver dysfunction and PTU.
+Furthermore, a possible relationship between liver dysfunction and PTU should be considered.
 However, hepatitis secondary to drug intake is difficult to diagnose.
 Hanson proposed the criteria to assist with diagnosis of drug-induced hepatitis.
-Only histological confirmation of hepatocellular injury and drug rechallenge could establish the diagnosis, but it is unusual ethically and practically possible[10].
-In this case, the liver biopsy sample was not obtained owing to her parents’ refusal.
+Only histological confirmation of hepatocellular injury and drug rechallenge could establish the diagnosis, but it is ethically unusual and only possible practically[10].
+In our case, the liver biopsy sample was not obtained owing to her parents’ refusal.

 In fact, transaminases in most patients with thyroid storm are only mildly elevated.
-An elevation of transaminases with AST levels > 1000 U/L is uncommon[11], and severe acute liver failure as in the present patient is an unusual presentation[12].
-In most reported cases, liver failure occurs a few days or weeks after treated by PTU[13].
-Carhill reported a 27-year-old patient with heart failure whose transaminases were elevated significantly after initiation of PTU[4].
-PTU was replaced with MMI and transaminases then decreased.
+An elevation of transaminases with AST levels > 1000 U/L is uncommon[11], and severe acute liver failure, as in the present patient, is an unusual presentation[12].
+In most reported cases, liver failure occurs a few days or weeks after treatment by PTU[13].
+Carhill et al[4] reported a 27-year-old patient with heart failure whose transaminases were elevated significantly after initiation of PTU.
+The PTU was replaced with MMI, and transaminases then decreased.
 Both Eisen and Lock reported severe hepatotoxicity after using 300 mg PTU for just 1 d[14,15].
 PTU-related liver failure can occur at any time over the course of therapy.
 Unlike MMI, the adverse effects of PTU are not dose related.
 When PTU-related liver failure occurs, the onset is sudden, and the course is rapidly progressive[16].

 TPE is an extracorporeal blood purification technique designed for rapid removal of harmful plasma constituents or to decrease the concentrations of antibodies and immune complexes[14,17].
 It is a well-established and effective therapeutic option in many diseases and has been used successfully to treat severe hyperthyroidism in recent years[18,19].
 The mechanism of this approach is based on the fact that approximately 99% of the circulating thyroid hormones are bound to serum proteins (thyroxin-binding globulin, transthyretin, and albumin), and these protein-bound thyroid hormones can be cleared during TPE.
-TPE can supplement unbound globulins from fresh frozen plasma to provide new binding sites for free thyroid hormones which can be removed during the next TPE procedure[20].
-In addition, TPE is particularly beneficial for patients with coagulopathy of liver disease by supplying coagulation factors.
+TPE can supplement unbound globulins from fresh frozen plasma to provide new binding sites for free thyroid hormones, which can be removed during the next TPE procedure[20].
+In addition, TPE provides a particular benefit to patients with coagulopathy of liver disease by supplying coagulation factors.
 In patients with fulminant hepatic failure, TPE can improve survival of those with sufficient residual hepatic capacity for generation[15].
 However, TPE alone was not adequately effective in the present patient, which indicated that she needed more urgent therapy.